 Dr. Michael J. Kramer

 The scenario of the computerization of the most highly developed societies allows us to spotlight…certain aspects of the transformation of knowledge and its effects on public power and civil institutions—effects it would be difficult to perceive from other points of view. — Jean-Francois Lyotard, The Postmodern Condition: A Report on Knowledge, 1979

-The history of what French theorist Jean-Francois Lyotard called “the computerized society” is only beginning to emerge.
-It turns out to be about far more than just machines: technological developments in the modern United States are inextricably linked to other factors: politics, economics, culture, race, class, gender, region, and more.
+The history of what French theorist Jean-Francois Lyotard called “the computerized society” turns out to be about far more than just machines.
+Technological developments in the modern United States are inextricably linked to other factors: politics, economics, culture, race, class, gender, region, and more.
 This course allows you to make connections between technology and culture by approaching the history of the digital from multiple angles: political, legal, ideologically, and in terms of questions of social position and identity (gender, race, ethnicity, class, region), among other themes.
 Students will attend lectures, read, view, and learn broadly and deeply, participate in biweekly discussion sections, and write three analytic essays that begin with creative prompts.
 Qualifies for Historical Studies Area Distro.